-- Control what you say before you say it.
+- Watch your language and your tone.
 Do not use swear words, sarcasm or insults.
+Speak calmly and thoughtfully.

 - Wars come from miscommunication.
 Use clear, straightforward words.
 When your partner says something, repeat it back ("Okay, let me make sure I understand.
 You're saying...").
 Use 'I' statements and only talk about the present situation ("I'm frustrated because...") instead of 'you' statements about past arguments ("You're always so...").

 - Actions must equal words.
-Saying "I'm not mad," then pounding your fist on the table sends a mixed message that could make the argument worse.
+If you say "I'm not mad," then cross your arms, it sends a mixed message that could make the argument worse.

 - Be constructive.
 When trying to resolve a problem, have some suggestions.
-Don't just complain and then stand in silence.
+Avoid complaining and standing in silence.